 Effort is a very important piece of a grant and of work at an academic institution.
 Grant effort is recorded and scrutinized closely due to federal regulations.
 Always be sure that the amount of effort proposed is accurate.
 If awarded, the effort that is proposed is the effort that will need to be worked on the grant.
 Deviations of up to 25% are allowable for key personnel without sponsor approval (on most awards), but anything more will need to go back to the sponsor.

 Personnel is also the largest category in most budgets.
 Therefore, accuracy is important to limit over-expenditures.

-What supplies are needed for the project?
-Items can range from beakers to survey instruments.
+Define what supplies are needed for the project?
+Items can range from beakers to survey instruments and books.
 Contact companies for price quotes to assist in estimating costs.